-On Thursday evening, tensions on the House floor reached a breaking point as Republican Representatives refused to vote on a piece of legislation that would restructure contracting for in-home care providers and potentially require them to become union members.
+On Thursday evening, tensions on the House floor reached a breaking point as Republican Representatives refused to vote on a piece of legislation that would restructure contracting for in-home care providers.
 After hours of debate on the floor, Republican members withheld their votes, saying that the debate was censored and one-sided.

 The bill in question, SB 6199, would reorganize the way the Department of Social and Health Services (DSHS) works with individual providers who provide in-home health services for people who need care assistance.
-Currently, these care providers contract with DSHS directly and are considered “partial-public employees,” meaning they can opt out of joining the union.
+Currently, these care providers contract with DSHS directly and are considered “partial-public employees,” meaning they can opt out of union membership.
 Rather than hiring these individuals directly, the bill authorizes the DSHS to contract through a private third party “consumer directed employer,” that would then become the care provider’s legal employer and engage in collective bargaining on their behalf.
+By shifting from “partial-public employees” to private employees, these care providers will be required to pay union dues.

 While Republicans argued that the union dues and agency fees would place a burden on care providers, Democrats said that the bill would actually benefit them by reducing the administrative demands of their jobs.